 Hi, I’m Brit Robinson

-I’m running for Congress to because our Representatives are not representing US.
+I’m running for Congress because our Representatives are not representing the values and the needs of a diverse district.

 We need passionate young voices from working-class backgrounds who will fight to put people first — YOU FIRST — over the greed of entrenched politicians, corporations, and the ultra wealthy.